 - Some exceptions to the "affiliate college or university only" rule may apply.
 For example: Recognized AP credit granted for work completed prior to beginning at the affiliated college or university.
 If the institution recognizes and grants a student credit and the credit appears on that student's transcript, then that credit will be accepted.

-Minimum cumulative grade point averages (GPAs) must be achieved and maintained to remain in the program, as follows:
+A 3.0 minimum cumulative grade point average (GPAs) must be achieved and maintained to remain in the program.

-Only courses taken at the affiliated college or university are to be used in the final cumulative GPA calculation.
+Only courses taken at the affiliated college or university are used in the final cumulative GPA calculation.

 A minimum pre-pharmacy science grade point average (GPA) of 2.50 must be also achieved and maintained.